 RESET cancels any I/O operation, pending or otherwise, that is being performed with the terminal.
-If an internal ECB was used, the RPL is set to IO=COMPLETE.
-(If there is no I/O operation to be canceled, RESET completes normally.)
 Any data that a canceled solicit operation has already brought into VTAM storage buffers is available for retrieval by the application program.
 Data that is being sent or is about to be sent, however, may be lost.
 When a solicit, read, or write operation is canceled, that operation is posted as completed, and the RTNCD and FDBK2 fields of its RPL indicate that RESET caused the premature completion of the operation.
 OPTCD=UNCOND also causes RESET to perform the same resetting operation indicated below with OPTCD=LOCK.
 OPTCD=UNCOND is appropriate when a terminal is being solicited for input, but the application program wants to immediately write to the terminal without delay (and can tolerate a possible loss of data).

-OPTCD=UNCOND causes the communications controller to do the following: For start-stop devices with the break feature a reset immediate is sent, and for other start-stop devices, a reset ahead-of-command is sent; forBSC devices, a reset orderly (RVI) is sent.
+OPTCD=UNCOND causes the communications controller to do the following: For start-stop devices with the break feature a reset immediate is sent, and for other start-stop devices, a reset ahead-of-command is sent; for BSC devices, a reset orderly (RVI) is sent.
 Any outstanding WRITE operations to the terminal are posted completed, with their return codes indicating that the operation was canceled by RESET.
-The OPTCD=UNCOND will not necessarily always perform the reset unconditionally when issued to a BSC device the first time.
-An unsuccessful return code may occur.
-When this occurs, reissue the RESET until it is successful.